markzhdan/mark-zhdan-website/src/data/SpecialBlogsMarkdown/reverse-engineering-vlr-rating.md

 MAE: 0.015882295992085477
 ```

 The R2 score doesnt look too bad!
-We'll that was after testing different metrics, calculations, random stats, and a lot of trial and error...
+Well that was after testing different metrics, calculations, random stats, and a lot of trial and error...

 We get the final predicted formula to be:
 **VLR Rating ≈**